SamyBchaalia/portfolio-update/README.md

 - 🗂 **Organized Project Structure** for scalability
 - ✅ **Strict Mode Enabled** for TypeScript and React

-## ✨ Key Features

-- 🔗 **URL Shortening**: Effortlessly shorten long URLs for easier sharing.
-- 🖼️ **Link Preview**: Automatically generate preview images for shared links.
-- 📱 **QR Code Generation**: Generate QR codes for quick access to shortened URLs.
-- 🎨 **Customizable QR Codes**: Customize QR code colors to match your brand or preferences.
-- 📊 **Click Tracking**: Monitor the number of clicks for each shortened link to gain insights.

 ## 📜 Requirements

 - **Node.js 16+**